 The Observability Rules page allows you to set a rule to be "Snoozed indefinitely".
-To snooze a rule for a specific time period, you must use the centralized Rules and Connectors page.
+To snooze a rule for a specific time period, you must use the centralized Rules page.

 Extend your rules by connecting them to actions that use built-in connectors for email, IBM Resilient, Index, JIRA, Microsoft Teams, PagerDuty, Server log, ServiceNow ITSM, and Slack.
 Also supported is a powerful webhook output letting you tie into other third-party systems.
 Connectors allow actions to talk to these services and integrations.

 Learn how to create specific types of rules: